SirTreefry/Combustion-/README.md

 The Gaussian Pulse Code can be edited and is found here -> https://cantera.org/3.1/examples/cxx/combustor.html

-The next expected update is for efficiency and soot formation in the cobmustor that will be in Combustor6.py.
+The next expected update is for efficiency and soot formation in the combustor.
+That will be when Combustor6 is released.

 Installation Guide for Python
 ==========================================